Discover ways to include herbs in a wedding celebration. Learn which herbs have significance for weddings.

 - Incorporate fresh or dried herbs in hair wreaths and veils, bouquets, and boutonnieres.

-- Include herbs in cake recipes and decorations.
+- Include herbs (such as lavender) in cake recipes and decorations.

 - Diffuse herbal essential oils during the reception.